PelionIoT/snap-pelion-edge/README.md

     ```

 ## Run Pelion Edge
-1. Once the app is installed, configure any required permissions for edge-core to use system services, for example bluez:
+* Once the snap is installed, pelion-edge starts automatically.
     ```bash
-    snap connect pelion-edge:client bluez:service
+    systemctl status snap.pelion-edge.edge-core
     ```
-1. Use the following command to start pelion-edge normally.
+* Use the following command to start pelion-edge.
     ```bash
-    pelion-edge.edge-core
+    snap start pelion-edge
     ```
-1. If you need to reset your local Pelion Cloud credentials, restart pelion-edge with the following option:
+    or
     ```bash
-    pelion-edge.edge-core --reset-storage
+    systemctl start snap.pelion-edge.edge-core
+    ```
+* Use the following command to stop pelion-edge.
+    ```bash
+    snap stop pelion-edge
+    ```
+    or
+    ```bash
+    systemctl stop snap.pelion-edge.edge-core
+    ```
+* If you need to reset your local Pelion Cloud credentials, delete the credentials cache and restart pelion-edge:
+    ```bash
+    rm -rf /var/snap/pelion-edge/current/var/lib/edge-core/mcc_config/
     ```

 These are just convenient snap commands that will run the binaries.
 The actual binaries are located here: `/snap/pelion-edge/current/`.
 Use the [Pelion Edge docs](https://github.com/armpelionedge/snap-pelion-edge#general-info-for-running-the-binaries) for information about running the binaries directly.